Folajs/JavaScript-code/README.md

-API created with JSON Server
+API created with JSON Server, and nodejs and npm terminal